SelimEmre/Price-Pattern-Detector/README.md

 # Price-Pattern-Detector
 This script analyzes old price correlations from a historical CSV file.
-Its main purpose is to predict future price movements.
+Main purpose is to predict future price movements.

 ## Explanations about this script
 I am aware that this is just the beginning of the script.
 This phase is only a proof of concept.
 I would like to add some indicators for more accurate results. :)